-- A continuous North-South green link (minimum 10 metres wide) running the length of the site for the passive recreation enjoyment of local residents, the public and as a wildlife habitat and corridor. - A major East-West 'parkway' with a central median park and landscaped edges. - A safe and permeable public domain enhanced with a continuous framework of indigenous trees. - Informal open space along all local streets formed by landscaped verges up to six metres wide. - Native landscape buffers to Kanangra Drive, Gwandalan Public School and Point Wolstoncroft Sport and Recreation Centre. - ESD and WSUD initiatives in managing run-off and water polishing (bioretention swales to perimeter road). - A bushfire management plan incorporating 'managed' zones and retained canopy species.
+- Retention of two groups of better quality trees to form the nucleus of two open spaces, one to the North and one to the South of the site adjacent to the school grounds - A 'Green Link' along the primary circulation route linking the two open spaces to provide a continuous canopy and habitat corridor. - A safe and permeable public domain enhanced with a continuous framework of indigenous trees. - Informal open space along all local streets formed by landscaped verges up to six metres wide. - Native landscape buffers to Kanangra Drive, Gwandalan Public School and Point Wolstoncroft Sport and Recreation Centre. - ESD and WSUD initiatives in managing run-off and water polishing (bioretention swales to perimeter road). - A bushfire management plan incorporating 'managed' zones and retained canopy species.